Last Updated on February 2, 2021 by Greg

 If you’d prefer to drive yourself and leave your car at the port waiting for when you get back, you have some options.

-Premier Cruise Parking, Safe Cruise Parking, and Best Cruise Parking are all less than 4 miles from the cruise terminal and offer airport shuttles if needed.
+Premier Cruise Parking, Safe Cruise Parking, We Park Miami and Best Cruise Parking are all less than 4 miles from the cruise terminal and offer airport shuttles if needed.
 Prestige Easy Park and Jet Port Park & Ride Center are a bit further away, but still under 10 miles from the cruise lines.
 These also have airport shuttles available to get you back on your plane ride home.

 Prices for the different lots seem to vary depending on when you travel but based on some test dates they average about $6.50 – $10/day with free cancellation anytime.